United States International Trade Commission: History

 On January 4, 1985, a USITC decision in favor of Duracell was overturned by President Ronald Reagan.
 The case involved the import of alkaline batteries in competition with Duracell, the American manufacturer that developed them.

 On August 3, 2013, President Barack Obama overturned the commission's decision in investigation No. 337-TA-794 that would have banned Apple Inc. from importing several of its older products.

-In January 2015, details from the Sony Pictures Entertainment hack revealed the MPAA's lobbying of the USITC to mandate US ISPs either at the internet transit level or consumer level internet service provider, implement IP address blocking against pirate websites as well as linking websites.
+In January 2015, details from the Sony Pictures Entertainment hack revealed the MPAA's lobbying of the USITC to mandate US Internet service providers either at the internet transit level or consumer level internet service provider, implement IP address blocking against pirate websites as well as linking websites.

 In January 2016, it became known that the commission was charged with investigating the likely impact of the TPP on the U.S. economy and specific industries.
 It will calculate the estimated impact on gross domestic product, exports and imports, employment opportunities, and U.S. consumers.

 In January 2018, in a surprise decision, the commission unanimously overturned a 292% trade tariff that had been imposed on the aircraft manufacturer Bombardier Aerospace.